Gestalt Inhibition Sequence: A Proposed Method of Immersion into Virtual Environments

 An early stage of "growth" at a close view; the red areas indicate the base from which the initial forms sprout.
 Created with Adobe After Effects.

-The wave of the geometry was created with offset clusters, creating a fluid cloth effect, (this was prior to the introduction of soft body dynamics).
+The wave of the geometry was created with offset clusters, creating a fluid cloth effect, (this was before the introduction of soft body dynamics).
 The method of cluster animation, animated shader, and conversion of solid-projected texture were three techniques I had focused on as potentials of organic modeling and animation.
 I then brought this component back into After Effects to complete the remaining generations.

 Below: Animated color map on animated geometry.